 Excessive amounts of amino acids, such as tryptophan, are excreted in the urine.
 The body is thus left with inadequate amounts of amino acids Proteins Carbohydrates, proteins, and fats are the main types of macronutrients in food (nutrients that are required daily in large quantities).
 They supply 90% of the dry weight of the diet and 100%... read more .
-With too little tryptophan in the blood, the body is unable to make a sufficient amount of the B-complex vitamin niacin Niacin Deficiency Niacin deficiency (causing pellagra) is uncommon in developed countries.
-Many people with niacin deficiency also have deficiencies of protein, riboflavin (a B vitamin), and vitamin B6.
-A distinctive... read more , particularly under stress when more vitamins are needed.
+With too little tryptophan in the blood, the body is unable to make a sufficient amount of the B-complex vitamin niacin Niacin Deficiency Niacin deficiency (causing pellagra) is uncommon in countries with low rates of food insecurity.
+Many people with niacin deficiency also have deficiencies of protein, riboflavin (a B vitamin)... read more , particularly under stress when more vitamins are needed.

 Viewing the Urinary Tract